CSR Activity Report (CSR Guideline Activity Reports) - Establishing Sustainable Supply Chain

 Improving Loading Operations Through Plant Logistics Innovation

 The Mishima Plant of Toray Industries has faced the issue of trucks waiting for excessive periods of time at the plant’s film warehouse before being able to load.
-As part of Japan's White Logistics Movement to enhance logistics efficiency, Toray Industries decided to resolve this issue by creating a new digital system to shorten waiting times.
+As part of Japan's White Logistics Movement to enhance logistics efficiency, Toray Industries introduced a new digital system to shorten waiting times in fiscal 2021.
 The drivers can now check the waiting times online before heading to the warehouse and reserve an appropriate time slot.

-Also, shipping forms that used to be printed out are now handled in electronic form using tablet devices.
+Also, shipping forms that had been printed out were shifted in fiscal 2022 to electronic form using tablet devices.
 The elimination of paper forms has reduced the burden on workers and drivers, while also helping to create a paperless society.
-These internal logistics reforms are now being expanded to other Toray plants.

 Initiative Effect